 Neil Young & Crazy Horse will not perform on July 17 in Tel Aviv, Israel as planned.
 The legendary Canuck singer-songwriter and long-time backing band's controversial gig at Tel Aviv's Hayarkon Park has been cancelled due to safety issues.

 According to an article posted on July 13 at Jpost.com courtesy of TimesofIsrael.com, organizers have opted to cancel the "Rockin' in the Free World" hitmaker's performance as a result of outbreaks of hostility between Israel and Hamas.
 Recent rocket fire has made it impossible to ensure the safety of the huge masses of people that would have been attending the event.

-Young and Crazy Horse are currently in the U.K. where they performed a headline appearance July 12 at London's Hyde Park as part of Barclaycard presents British Summer Time festival and will make their next stop July 13 in Liverpool at Liverpool Echo Arena.
-For more information, check out Neil Young.com.
+Young and Crazy Horse are currently in the U.K. where they performed a headlining appearance July 12 at London's Hyde Park as part of Barclaycard presents British Summer Time festival and will make their next stop July 13 in Liverpool at the Liverpool Echo Arena.